Chart Color Schemes

 Residential development activity is lower than average in Seacombe Heights according to AreaSearch's national comparison of local real estate markets

-AreaSearch analysis of ABS building approval numbers indicates Seacombe Heights averaged approximately one new dwelling approval per year over the past five financial years, totalling an estimated five homes.
-In FY-26 so far, two approvals have been recorded.
-This averages to around 12.6 people moving to the area annually for each dwelling built between FY-21 and FY-25, suggesting demand significantly outpaces supply.
+Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Seacombe Heights averaged around 1 new dwelling approval per year over the past 5 financial years, totalling an estimated 5 homes.
+So far in FY-26, 2 approvals have been recorded.
+Over these 5 years (FY-21 to FY-25), an average of 12.6 people moved to the area for each dwelling built, indicating demand significantly outpacing supply.

-New properties are constructed at an average expected cost of $475,000, indicating a focus on the premium segment with upmarket dwellings.
-Compared to Greater Adelaide, Seacombe Heights has significantly less development activity, 91.0% below the regional average per person.
-This limited new supply generally supports stronger demand and values for established dwellings.
-However, building activity has accelerated in recent years.
-Recent activity consists entirely of standalone homes, maintaining the area's traditional suburban character with a focus on family homes appealing to those seeking space.
+New properties are constructed at an average expected cost value of $475,000, reflecting a developer focus on the premium segment with upmarket properties.
+Compared to Greater Adelaide, Seacombe Heights has significantly less development activity, 91.0% below regional average per person.
+This limited new supply generally supports stronger demand and values for established dwellings, although building activity has accelerated in recent years.
+This level is similarly under the national average, indicating the area's established nature and suggesting potential planning limitations.
+Recent building activity consists entirely of standalone homes, maintaining the area's traditional suburban character with a focus on family homes appealing to those seeking space.

 With around 1063 people per dwelling approval, Seacombe Heights reflects a highly mature market.
-Looking ahead, AreaSearch estimates the area will grow by 129 residents through to 2041.
+Looking ahead, Seacombe Heights is expected to grow by 126 residents through to 2041, according to the latest AreaSearch quarterly estimate.
 If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth.

 Frequently Asked Questions - Development